-The doctor will want to ask you questions about your health (get a medical history), such as how long you have had symptoms and whether or not you have any risk factors.
+Most of the symptoms seen in leukemia can also be caused by other problems like infections.
+If signs or symptoms suggest you might have leukemia, the doctor will want to ask you questions about your health (get a medical history), such as how long you have had symptoms and whether or not you have any risk factors.

 The doctor will likely do a physical exam to look for any enlarged lymph nodes, bleeding or bruising, or signs of infection.
 If there seems to be a problem with blood cell counts, blood tests will be done.
 If the results suggest leukemia, your doctor may refer you to a cancer doctor (an oncologist) or a blood doctor (a hematologist), who may do one or more of the tests described below.

 Types of samples used to test for AML